 It is hard to imagine losing the editorial checks and balances that protect our First Amendment rights, our freedom of information.

 These rights have been championed throughout history by traditional media outlets, some of whom stood against dictatorial attempts to censor public information.
 And while the First Amendment is not currently under direct attack, it is indirectly threatened by the potential extinction of traditional media, as digitization continues to divide both our attention spans and our already partisan nation.
 We must re-establish positive relationships with traditional media.

-Bolstered by a grant from the Carnegie Mellon Institution, the South Dakota Humanities Council and the South Dakota Newspaper Association will host a series of "Democracy and the Informed Citizen" public forums this year focused on reinforcing public value for our media.
+Bolstered by a grant from the Carnegie Mellon Institution, the South Dakota Humanities Council and the South Dakota Newspaper Association hosted "Democracy and the Informed Citizen" public forums this year focused on reinforcing public value for our media.

 Moving Forward as an Informed Democracy

 We must fight for our media the way our media has historically fought for us, such as when the Washington Post battled the Nixon administration to publish the Pentagon Papers in 1971.

 At the time, Washington Post Editor Ben Bradlee and publisher Katherine Graham worried about litigation and backlash from President Richard Nixon and the value of their recently offered public shares.
 But they ultimately reported the ugly truth of the Vietnam War.